Declan Jones: 2018 Ginetta GT5 Challenge

-Declan joined W2R Motorsport, with support from Whitley Neill Gin to race in the Ginetta GT5 Challenge races at Knockhill on 26/27 August.
+Jones joined W2R Motorsport, with support from Whitley Neill Gin to race in the Ginetta GT5 Challenge races at Knockhill on 26/27 August.

-Declan qualified his Ginetta G40 a great third overall on the Saturday morning.
-Despite being forced onto the grass in the race Declan finished in 3rd position.
+He qualified his Ginetta G40 a great third overall on the Saturday morning.
+Despite being forced onto the grass in the race, he finished in third position.

-In the Sunday race Declan produced a fast start in the torrential rain to grab third straight away, however the red flags were out almost immediately due to a multi-car incident behind.
+In the Sunday race, Jones produced a fast start in the torrential rain to grab third straight away, however the red flags were out almost immediately due to a multi-car incident behind.
 It was déjà vu at the restart though, with another quick launch getting him back into the top three.

 A brilliant move out of the final hairpin on lap two moved him into second, which he maintained through a safety car period.
 As the action resumed, Jones pushed hard for the lead but a backmarker blocking him heading into the high-speed chicane led to unfortunate contact.

 With his Ginetta G40 receiving damage, Jones was unable to mount a full recovery drive in the limited laps remaining and took the chequered flag in sixth position, a result that capped off a hugely impressive debut in the championship.

 2018 Historic Racing

-For 2018 Declan is driving the 1960 "Tatty Turner" in Historic Racing.
+For 2018, Jones drove the 1960 "Tatty Turner" in Historic Racing.